 So, in addition to all the general lender, title, and escrow fees (FYI – title and escrow fees are higher on a purchase), you’ll also have to come up with thousands more for the interest rate buydown.

-One way to avoid having to come out of pocket on a purchase loan is by requesting the seller to cover some of your closing costs by providing a seller credit back to you.
+One way to avoid having to pay out of pocket on a purchase loan is to request that the seller cover some of your closing costs by providing a seller credit.

-With our refinancing loan programs, you can simply roll the buydown into the total loan amount.
+With our refinancing loan programs, you can roll the buydown into the total loan amount.